+Prerequisite/Corequisite: MFG 113

-Prerequisite/Corequisite: MFG 102 and MFG 104 or consent of department This course provides an overview of machining processes.
+This course provides an overview of machining processes.
 The course introduces a wide variety of skills in the planning, machining and finishing of metal products.
 Students develop basic skills in the use of hand tools, drill press, band saw, engine lathe, vertical milling machine and related equipment.
 1.5 lecture hours, 3 lab hours

-MFG 195 Special Topics in Manufacturing\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+MFG 195 Special Topics in Manufacturing\\\